Life Is Lived Between The Hands

 never intended to repent, but was simply continuing the con-man routine he was so accustomed to running ("I'll say I'm sorry and get my foot in the door").
 The father gave no thought to the son's memorized lines, and welcomed him with the genuine gladness of a father upon seeing his son.

-That is the attitude/perspective at the heart of self-transparency, simply seeing/being/doing what needs to be done, with no motives/expectations/agendas/plans/opinions/desires beyond doing what needs to be done, when, where and how it needs to be done, for the joy of doing it and the satisfaction of having done it alone.
+Yet this is the very attitude/perspective at the heart of self-transparency, simply seeing/being/doing what is called for and needs to be done, in each situation as it arises, with no motives/expectations/agendas/plans/opinions/desires/stipulations beyond doing what is called for and needs to be done, when, where and how it needs to be done, for the joy of doing it and the satisfaction of having done it alone.

 In each situation as it arises.
 Forever.